Company Logo - Home Link

 Is there a gift shop?

 Yes!
-The Adler Store has educational games and toys, books, souvenirs, and clothing.
+The Space Shop has educational games and toys, books, souvenirs, telescopes, clothing and much more.

 Are other attractions close to the Planetarium?